zoontek/valienv/README.md

 });

 if (env.FOO.defined) {
-  console.log(env.FOO.value); // FOO.value can only be accessed when "defined" is true }
+  console.log(env.FOO.value); // FOO.value can only be accessed when defined is true }
 ```